wooldridge/mocha-testing/README.md

 ## Setup

-1. From the project directory, install the dependencies:
+From the project directory, install the dependencies:

 `npm install`

 You can also install mocha globally:

 `npm install --global mocha`

+## Run Tests

-2. Run tests with mocha:
+Run tests with mocha:

 `npm test`

 or

 `npm test test/test.js`

 or, if mocha is installed globally:

 `mocha test/test.js`

 or

 `mocha test/test.js -grep 'should check the platform'`